PennyLaneAI/qml/documentation/contributing.md

 *   **Frameworks:** New demos should avoid using `autograd` or `TensorFlow`. `Jax` and `torch` are recommended instead.
 Whenever possible, the use of `lightning.qubit` is also encouraged.
 *   **Restructured Text (ReST):** Restructured Text sections can be included anywhere within the script by beginning the comment with 79 hash characters (`#`).
 These are useful for breaking up large code blocks and providing extensive explanations.
 *   **LaTeX Macros:** Avoid using LaTeX macros within your comments.
 Even if they appear to work in development, they will not be displayed correctly once the demo is published.
-*   **Author Information:** Include the author's information in the `.metadata.json` file.
-This can be either the author's PennyLane profile `username` or their `name`.
-Providing the PennyLane profile username allows author details to be sourced directly from that profile, and the demo will then appear as a contribution on the author's profile.
 *   **End Marker:** Always conclude your demo script with the following line:

     ```python